-In sum, the proposed Settlement Agreement is adequate in light of the strength of Plaintiffs' claims and the risks and expense of continued litigation.
-Accordingly, the proposed Settlement Agreement is fair and should be preliminarily approved.
+In sum, the proposed Settlement Agreements are both adequate in light of the strength of Plaintiffs' claims and the risks and expense of continued litigation.
+Accordingly, the proposed Settlement Agreements are fair and should be preliminarily approved.

 IV.
 THE COURT SHOULD CERTIFY THE PROPOSED SETTLEMENT CLASS